dsincubator/meta/README.md

-# Series Title
+# meta

-The goal of this series is ...
+The goal of this meetups is to show one workflow (tools and processes) useful to run data-science meetups.
+It's *meta* because it's a meetup about meetups, and was developed using the workflow it will demonstrate.

-At the end of this series, you will know how to do things like:
+At the end of this meetup, you will know how to:

-* ...
-* ...
+* Use this workflow to run data-science meetups.
+* Adapt this workflow based on your own values and needs.

 ## Who is the audience?

-...
+Anyone interested in learning and sharing data-science knowledge within and organization and with the broader data-science community.
+It's particularly useful if you are responsible for leading data-science meetups.

 ## Why is it important?

-...
+* As a meetup developer you'll save time, teach more effectively, and stand out as an expert in the field.
+* As a meetup participant you'll get a more consistent, pleasant, and useful learning experience.
+* As a data-science organization you'll improve onboarding, develop internal talent, and advertise your work.

-## Program (tentative)
+## Learning objectives

-### Meeting 1: Introduction

-This meeting will help you understand the most important aspects of this topic, and you can decide whether to attend the following meetings to dive deeper into the subject.

-Objectives:

-* ...
-* ...

-### Meeting 2: ...

-This meeting will help you ...

-Objectives:

 * ...
 * ...